OpenZeppelin/compound-assets-listing/Risks.md

 # Compound Asset Listing - Risks

-## Protocol risks
+## Protocol Risks

-### Security
+### Security Risks

 - **Codebase bug**: smart contract bugs that might be exploited.
-For this reason Compound battle-tested codebase went to [several round of audits](https://compound.finance/docs/security).
+For this reason Compound battle-tested codebase has gone through [several rounds of audits](https://docs.compound.finance/#security).

-- **External integrations failures**: Currently Compound depends on Uniswap v3 TWAP and Chainlink oracles integrations.
-Oracle manipulations can lead to price manipulations as described in market's risk section.
-The `UniswapAnchoredView` contract enforces price swings to not be bigger than the `anchor` established, mitigating the issue.
-The contract also stores a fallback mechanism to Uniswap v3 TWAP prices whenever price reporters become unreliable, and this might mitigate the issue assuming that:
+- **External integrations failures**: Currently Compound depends on Chainlink oracles for price data.
+Oracle manipulations can lead to price manipulations as described below in the market risk section.
-    - Proper monitoring solutions are setup to detect any downtime on reporters as soon as possible.
-    - Admin actions are taken to activate fallback mechanism on oracle and that the corresponding Uniswap v3 pool has enough liquidity to avoid pool liquidity manipulations.

-### Governance
+### Governance Risks

 - **Wrong governance actions**: A proposal containing dangerous transactions is executed.
 Like oversized COMP distribution issue.
-OpenZeppelin newborn relationship with Compound was set up out of the necessity to avoid having proposals undermining the protocol itself, being voted and executed.
+OpenZeppelin's relationship with Compound was set up out of the necessity to avoid having proposals undermining the protocol itself.

 - **Governance attacks**: Concentration of big quantities of COMP (relative to thresholds and quorum parameters that might be present in the governance contracts) through loans/buy in few wallets that might defeat governance itself.
 This is a potential but unrealistic risk, as no concrete examples have been found.

-### Market
+### Market Risks

-Market risks are deeply analyzed and covered in [Gauntlet's report](https://gauntlet.network/reports/compound) and they can be resumed in:
+Market risks are deeply analyzed and covered in [Gauntlet's report](https://gauntlet.network/reports/compound).
+Notable considerations include:

-- **Price manipulation**: If price manipulation happens in a low liquidity market, prices can changes fast and cause honest borrowers to be liquidated, being subjected to liquidation penalties.
+- **Price manipulation**: If price manipulation happens in a low liquidity market, prices are more easily manipulated and can cause honest borrowers to be liquidated and subject them to liquidation penalties.

 - **Insolvency risk**: The value of the funds held by the protocol is less than the liabilities of the protocol.

-- **Liquidity risk**: To be illiquid (not insolvent) depending on active borrows, borrow limits and collateralization ratios.

 - **Not incentivized liquidations**: The prices can crash so much that liquidations are not profitable anymore, leading to a lack of incentivized liquidators.